apache/flink/docs/content/docs/ops/monitoring/checkpoint_monitoring.md

 - **Latest Acknowledgement**: The time when the latest acknowledgement for any subtask was received at the JobManager (or n/a if no acknowledgement received yet).
 - **End to End Duration**: The duration from the trigger timestamp until the latest acknowledgement (or n/a if no acknowledgement received yet).
 This end to end duration for a complete checkpoint is determined by the last subtask that acknowledges the checkpoint.
 This time is usually larger than single subtasks need to actually checkpoint the state.
 - **Checkpointed Data Size**: The checkpointed data size over all acknowledged subtasks.
 If incremental checkpointing is enabled this value is the checkpointed data size delta.
-- **Processed in-flight data**: The approximate number of bytes processed during the alignment (time between receiving the first and the last checkpoint barrier) over all acknowledged subtasks.
-- **Persisted in-flight data**: The number of bytes persisted during the alignment (time between receiving the first and the last checkpoint barrier) over all acknowledged subtasks.
-This is > 0 only if the unaligned checkpoints are enabled.
+- **Processed (persisted) in-flight data**: The approximate number of bytes processed/persisted during the alignment (time between receiving the first and the last checkpoint barrier) over all acknowledged subtasks.
+Persisted data could be larger than zero only if the unaligned checkpoints are enabled.

 For subtasks there are a couple of more detailed stats available.